-Most women ignore or don’t even realise this form of abuse.
-Seek help of trusted family friends and counselors immediately.
+Most women ignore or don’t even realize this form of abuse.
+Seek the help of trusted family friends and counselors immediately.
 Stand up for yourself and ensure you are independent in some way or the other, keep a separate bank account (that only you access).
 If nothing works & your partner is way too controlling, then leave.
 Such marriages can never succeed or become equitable since so much of it is about power and control.

 4. Emotional abuse

 Emotional abuse includes extreme moodiness, yelling, rejection, refusing to communicate, making mean jokes, making everything your fault and being generally unkind to your spouse.
 This can be as shattering as physical abuse.